rust-lang/book/src/ch17-05-traits-for-async.md

 work directly in terms of the `poll_next` API by hand-writing our own `Stream` state machines, of course, just as we _could_ work with futures directly via their `poll` method.
-Using `await` is much nicer, though, and the `StreamExt` trait supplies the `next` method so we can do just that.
+Using `await` is much nicer, though, and the `StreamExt` trait supplies the `next` method so we can do just that:

 ```rust
 {{#rustdoc_include ../listings/ch17-async-await/no-listing-stream-ext/src/lib.rs:here}}